SumoLogic/sumologic-log4j2-appender/README.md

 A Log4J 2 appender that sends straight to Sumo Logic.

 Note: For the original Log4j appender, please see https://github.com/SumoLogic/sumo-log4j-appender
+# Versioning
+The version of this plugin will be of the format `X.Y.Z.a` where `X.Y.Z` is the log4j version it is compatible with, and `a` is the release version of this library.
 # SumoLogicAppender
 The `SumoLogicAppender` is a log4j2 appender that utilizes a SumoLogic HTTP Collector.
 ## Installation